 Two sharing: £1,870 or £1,700 without flights.
 Single occupancy: £2,040 or £1,870 without flights.

 Flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts; 1 lunch and 3 dinners with wine, water and coffee; all admissions; all tips for restaurant staff and drivers; all taxes; the services of the lecturer and tour manager.

-If combining this tour with ‘Opera in Southern Sicily’, we charge you the ‘with flights’ price for this tour and the ‘without flights’ price for the festival.
-Supplementary cost for the flight from Bologna to Venice and transfer to the hotel: £95 per person (you will also need to add the price of arriving a day early in Venice).
+If combining this tour with ‘Venice: Pageantry & Piety', we charge you the ‘with flights’ price for this tour and the ‘without flights’ price for the festival.
+Supplementary cost for the train from Bologna to Venice and transfer to the hotel: £95 per person (you will also need to add the price of arriving a day early in Venice).

-Hotel Rosa Grand, Milan: a smart 4-star hotel excellently located directly behind the Duomo.
-Rooms are well appointed in a clean, modern style.
+Hotel De La Ville, Milan: a 4-star Belle Epoque style hotel excellently located 50 metres from the Duomo.
 Dellearti Design Hotel, Cremona: a small, modern boutique hotel, conveniently located just metres from Piazza del Duomo.
 Rooms are large and bright with modern fittings.
 Single rooms throughout are doubles for sole use.

 There is inevitably quite a lot of walking and standing in museums on this tour.
 Some of the walking is uphill or over cobbles.
 The coach cannot be used within the town centres.
 Average distance by coach per day: 53 miles.